Juárez house of death

 "Lalo" had foreknowledge of planned killings and claims that he informed his US handlers of the intended crimes.
 It has been asserted that US officials, including Johnny Sutton, the United States Attorney of United States District Court for the Western District of Texas, were aware of the murderous activities of the informant, but failed to intervene.
 Juanita Fielden, Assistant US Attorney, is a defendant in a lawsuit for wrongful death brought forward by families of victims of the "House of Death".

 Torture and executions of suspected rivals and suspected informants took place until January 2004.
-When the Mexican government became aware of the activities, a mass grave containing at least twelve bodies was found in a house on 3633 Calle Parsioneros, Ciudad Juárez, which came to be dubbed the "House of Death."
+When the Mexican government became aware of the activities, a mass grave containing at least twelve bodies was found in a house at 3633 Calle Parsioneros, Ciudad Juárez, which came to be dubbed the "House of Death."
 Santillán was convicted of trafficking by Johnny Sutton, but in a plea bargaining agreement, he was not accused of murder, and "Lalo", the former informant for the US government, now sits in a high-security prison awaiting extradition to Mexico, which will be according to him tantamount to a death sentence.
 "Lalo" also claims that the United States Government still owes him money.